 - Create message content with the Editor

-- When you're done, save your message clicking on the Save button
+- When you're done, save your message by clicking on the Save button

 For a complete guide on email marketing best practices, read our Email Marketing Resources, which include: